willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 If someone new uses your headset, make sure they understand the boundary and how to use it.
 If you move your headset to a new location, you'll need to set up a new boundary that works for that space.

-### I get an error message when I try to create a boundary
+### I get an error message when I try to create a boundary.

 * Don't get too close to a wall or other obstruction when creating a boundary.
 * Make sure to hold your headset at waist height, and face toward your computer while you trace the boundary.